 Stairlifts are generally found in domestic environments but can also be found where traditional options cannot be used due to the design of a building.
-In exceptional cases they can be found in external environments as well.
+In exceptional cases they can also be found in external environments.

-Cranes come in many types including tower cranes, mobile cranes, overhead travelling cranes, pillar cranes etc.
+Cranes come in many types including tower cranes, mobile cranes, overhead travelling cranes, pillar cranes and so on.

 Cable cars are traditionally associated with ski resorts however they are increasingly being used in urban environments where there is a need to move volumes of people in built up areas.

 Bespoke lifting equipment is often required for more complex building designs where a site specific solution is required.

 Façade access equipment or BMU's can be found on buildings where access to the façade for maintenance purposes including replacement and/or cleaning is required